nikakogho/KIU_SMART_MEETING_ASSISTANT/README.md

 ## ✅ Test Cases

-The project includes a suite of pre-written test cases to ensure the functionality and reliability of the system.
-These tests cover all the core features and can be found in the `/tests` directory.
+The project includes a suite of test cases to ensure the functionality and reliability of the system.
+These tests cover the core features and can be found in the `/tests` directory.